selivan/cron-failover/README.md

 Start on each server:

-`python cron-ha.py --hold-primary-lock`
+`python cron-ha.py --config cron-ha.yml --hold-primary-lock`

 First server to start this command will become primary.
 Now add to each server crontab or systemd times:

-`python cron-ha.py --command 'foo --bar --baz' --lock-key sleep`
+`python cron-ha.py --config cron-ha.yml --command 'foo --bar --baz' --lock-key sleep`

 The command will run only on primary server.
 Script exit code will be the same as command exit code.